jamal1aarab/AccessCapture/README.md

 # AccessCapture

 AccessCapture is a Chrome extension developed by HPS to streamline accessibility testing workflows.
-It provides focused tools for inspecting and copying key accessibility-related information directly from web pages.
-This extension promotes best practices in web development and accessibility auditing, contributing to a more inclusive web environment.
+It provides focused tools for inspecting and copying interactives elements directly from web pages.

 ## Features